Jared Kushner Reportedly Convinced Donald Trump In March That Coronavirus Testing Would ‘Spook Markets’

 “Jared [Kushner] had been arguing that testing too many people, or ordering too many ventilators, would spook the markets and so we just shouldn’t do it,” the insider said.
 “That advice worked far more powerfully on him than what the scientists were saying.
 He thinks they always exaggerate.”

-Critics say that the coronavirus is the crisis of Trump’s tenure in the office, much like 9/11 was George W. Bush.
+Detractors say that the coronavirus is the crisis of Trump’s tenure in the office, much like 9/11 was George W. Bush.
 Gregg Gonsalves, a public health scholar at Yale University, criticized Trump’s apparent inaction.

 “It is as though we knew for a fact that 9/11 was going to happen for months, did nothing to prepare for it and then shrugged a few days later and said, ‘Oh well, there’s not much we can do about it,'” Gonsalves said.
 “Trump could have prevented mass deaths and he didn’t.”

 Another insider said that it has been difficult to give Trump advice.
-The source said it was like “bringing fruits to the volcano.”
+The source claimed it was like “bringing fruits to the volcano.”

-Anthony Scaramucci, a former Trump adviser and head of communications in the White House, said that the people around the president are forced to flatter him, prove their loyalty, and bolster his ego, something critics say Kushner does.
+Anthony Scaramucci, a former Trump adviser and head of communications in the White House, claimed that the people around the president are forced to flatter him, prove their loyalty, and bolster his ego, something critics say Kushner does.